webix-hub/gitbook-webix-jet/part-iv-toolchain/big-app-development.md

 If you want to use the module as a part of another Webix Jet app:

 * use _**npm run module**_ or _**yarn module**_
-* import the JS and CSS files of your module from the subfolder you have put them into:
+* import the JS and CSS files of your module from the subfolder you have put them into and initialize the app:

 ```javascript
 // views/someview.js